yashamon/web2/index.md

 > > This pairs papers have a slightly different title on arxiv.
 Compared to arxiv versions these are much more polished and corrected.

-[Non-squeezing in l.c.s. geometry and holomorphic Weinstein conjecture][18], arxiv
+[Conformal symplectic Weinstein conjecture and non-squeezing][18], arxiv

 >> Title change from arxiv version